Rakesh-Thampy/buffer_project/README.md

 ------------ | -------------
 [MDN web docs](https://developer.mozilla.org/en-US/) | Resources from MDN has helped a lot to understand a varety on new codes
 [W3school](https://www.w3schools.com)  | W3school's resources has been used to get more information.
-[Fullcalnedar](https://fullcalendar.io/) | FullCalendar has been used to integrate the calender.
 [Font Awesome](https://fontawesome.com/) | Fontawesome has been used to get some icons.
 [Google fonts](https://fonts.google.com/)  | Fonts used throughout the page has been taken from Google fonts.
 [Google](https://google.co.in/) | Google has been used to get some quick info regarding some elements